Chinatown, Portland OR

 Smart Park Garage 33 NW Davis St.

 Here’s an interesting resource: https://en.parkopedia.com

 It looks like there are a couple disabled parking spots by the Chinese Garden off NW 2nd Ave & NW Flanders St., and 5 hour parking meters on Flanders between 2nd and 4th Ave.
 A couple places for disabled parking are shown on NW Couch St off 1st Ave (I think).

 An Opportunity to Invest in the Community, for Entrepreneurs and Philanthropists

 Most of Oldtown/Chinatown looks like it could use some renovation capital.
 My dream would be to fund a “hostel” in which the homeless would be housed and groomed in every respect for success in the housing and hospitality industries.
 Connected with this would be a health clinic, also employing internships for training people who need every kind of mentoring, and recovery help for addictions.
 I would like to see them help one another as they develop the skills and resilience to build or rebuild their lives.
-I saw a program that helps at-risk youth in this way.
+I saw a program that helps at-risk youth in this way: AA and alternatives: